 BA in Language and Culture

 A Spanish language and culture major prepares students for a variety of careers in which cultural understanding, international experience, critical thinking, and practical application of a second language play a significant role.
-It is an excellent complement to a second major in many fields, adding valuable foreign language and cultural competency and international or multicultural experience to knowledge in other disciplines and preparing students for careers in government or civil service, law and law enforcement, health and human services, travel and tourism, international business, and education.
-The Spanish program at SOU prepares majors to enter graduate programs leading to careers that require superior language proficiency in specializations such as linguistics, literature, culture studies, and translation.
+It is an excellent complement to a second major in many fields, adding valuable Spanish language and cultural competency and international or multicultural experience to knowledge in other disciplines and preparing students for careers in government or civil service, law and law enforcement, health and human services, travel and tourism, international business, and education.
+The Spanish program at SOU also prepares majors to enter graduate programs leading to careers that require superior language proficiency in specializations such as linguistics, literature, culture studies, and translation.

 The Spanish language and culture major enables intermediate to advanced students to maximize their competency in language skills and cultural proficiency by focusing on communication, practical applications, research and analysis, language fluency, and cultural knowledge and understanding.
 The Spanish language and culture major requires all students to complete an international internship or a local community-based work experience.
-Both the international and local work experiences must demonstrate high language skills and good cultural knowledge.
+Both the international and local work experiences must demonstrate advanced language skills and cultural knowledge.

 Accelerated Baccalaureate Degree Program